 A Chinese online language company uses tech in innovative ways to build a global teaching portal.

-According to Chinese media consultancy iiMedia Research Group, sales revenue in China’s online education segment reached 33.4 billion USD last year and is expected to rise 24 percent in 2018.
+According to Chinese media consultancy iiMedia Research Group, sales revenue in China’s online education segment reached €30 billion last year and is expected to rise 24 percent in 2018.
 Startup VIPKID is looking to take advantage of this growth by recently raising 500 million.
 At a valuation of over 3 billion, this makes VIPKID one of the fastest-growing startups in all of China.
 Investors include big names such as Tencent Holdings Ltd, Sinovation Ventures, Yunfeng Capital, and global investment management firm Coatue Management.

-VIPKID provides online video lessons for students, and relies on its ability to recruit and retain top quality teachers.
+VIPKID provides online video lessons for students, and relies on its ability to recruit and retain top-quality teachers.
 The company currently has more than 500,000 students and over 60,000 teachers on the platform, close to double their numbers from the previous year.
 As with most gig-economy companies, appealing to quality workers is as important as signing up new customers.
 To hire teachers, the Beijing-based company relies on the services of a global background check firm called Sterling and on novel uses of tech.
 According to co-founder Chen Yuan, technology is a crucial part of the business.
 The company uses artificial intelligence (AI) to improve the teaching process and filter out teachers with low assessment scores.